-The Wellington landing where 40,000 gathered at dawn on the 25th of April 2015 to commemorate the ANZAC centenary has won a prestigious engineering award.
+The Wellington landing where 40,000 gathered at dawn on 25 of April 2015 to commemorate the ANZAC centenary has won a prestigious engineering award.

 Pukeahu National War Memorial Park and Underpass was awarded Merit at the 2016 ACENZ Innovate Awards.

 The Memorial Park Alliance (MPA) was formed in 2012 to design and construct the park that included the new Arras Tunnel - a ‘cut-and-cover’ structure to under-ground a section of SH1 Buckle Street, to create Pukeahu above.
 MPA comprised Downer NZ, HEB Construction, Tonkin + Taylor and AECOM.

 The project team faced a number of unique challenges, most notably, the project had to be finished in time for the ANZAC Centenary without State Highway One travel times being adversely affected.

 Pukeahu was delivered to NZTA and the Ministry for Culture & Heritage early and under budget prompting NZTA to describe MPA as, “our most successful alliance to date.
 The MPA has demonstrated how successfully we can deliver in very challenging circumstances”.

 T+T’s Peter Millar held a governance role on the project and says, “The MPA became an integrated team and gained a record review score by NZTA and received strong praise from key stakeholders and the public for the efforts made to minimise disruption and communicate issues”.

 “It even gained the personal attention of the Governor General, Sir Jerry Mateparae, who frequently visited the site to discuss progress with the team”.